Tinkerforge/doc/en/source/Primer.rst

 ======

-The following description gives an overview for the different products and concepts of the Tinkerforge building block systen.
+The following description gives an overview for the different products and concepts of the Tinkerforge building block system.
 A detailed description of the functions and offered APIs can be found in the documentation of each product.